Your kids will build 14 basic skills independently:

 An Email from a 13-year-old Inspired Me…

-After our summer camp in June, I got an email from 13-year-old Rachel Kelly.
+After our virtual summer camp in 2020, I got an email from 13-year-old Rachel Kelly.

 I’m 13 and have never really cooked before.
 A friend told me about your virtual summer camp, and I decided to test it out.
 I love it!

 I’ve learned so much along the way!
 My little brother (age 10) helped out some days, too.
 We both have gained an incredible amount of skill through this program, and are now able to cook meals by ourselves!

 I am confident in the kitchen now, and will continue to use the skills I learned here for the rest of my life!
 Thank you!